AlibabaCloudDocs/gpdb/intl.en-US/Beginner Developer Guide/Use MetaScan to accelerate queries in column-oriented tables..md

 SHOW OPTIMIZER;
 ```

 If ON is returned, the ORCA optimizer is used.
-For more information about the ORCA optimizer, see[Choose a query optimizer](/intl.en-US/Best Practices/Optimize query performance.md)
+For more information about the ORCA optimizer, see [Choose a query optimizer](/intl.en-US/Best Practices/Optimize query performance.md).